zachaa/python-challenge/README.md

  - Total Months
  - Net Profit/Losses
  - Average Change in Profit/Losses
- - Date and Amount of the Greatest Increase in profits
+ - Date and Amount of the Greatest increase in profits
  - Date and Amount of the Greatest decrease in profits

 ## PyPoll